OmarMiniesy/Walkthroughs/SEED Labs/Network Security/ARP Cache Poisoning Attack Lab.md

 ### Task 1.B: ARP Reply

-> We need to posion the ARP cache of host A.
+> We need to poison the ARP cache of host A.

 Similar to the above task, we send an ARP reply message with SRC IP of B and SRC MAC of M. This spoofed data will poison the ARP cache of host A.